Triple Net Lease Pros and Cons: Landlord and Tenant Perspectives

 Tenant Disputes and Audit Exposure

 Every NNN reconciliation statement is a potential dispute.
-Tenants with audit rights can — and do — challenge expense allocations, pro-rata calculations, and exclusion applications.
+Tenants with audit rights do challenge expense allocations, pro-rata calculations, and exclusion applications.
 A tenant who exercises audit rights and finds a $30,000 overbilling creates administrative and legal costs that can exceed the disputed amount.

 CAM overbilling liability is real.
 Landlords who run capital costs through CAM, calculate management fees on the wrong base, or misapply gross-up provisions face claim exposure that can accumulate over multi-year lease terms.